 - App publishing platforms like Retool unlock the ability to create useful business applications with a purely visual editor.

 - Content platforms like Webflow enable non-technical teams to create exceptional web experiences.

 - General purpose SaaS offerings like Airtable allow any team to create and organize data in harmony with their day-to-day operations.

-- And of course, we’d be remiss if we didn’t mention that edge-deployed solutions like Spec’s Trust Cloud unifies teams, data, and tools in order to keep cybercriminals from ruining great customer experiences.
+- And of course, we’d be remiss if we didn’t mention that edge-deployed solutions like the Spec Platform unifies teams, data, and tools in order to keep cybercriminals from ruining great customer experiences.